Writing

 FAQ

-For job interviews, 24–48 hours is right for a thank-you, then 5–7 business days if you hear nothing.
-For sales or client emails, 3–5 business days is a standard first follow-up window — use the days input to match your exact situation.
+For job interviews, 24–48 hours is right for a thank-you; then 5–7 business days if you hear nothing.
+For sales or client emails, 3–5 business days is a standard first follow-up window.
+Use the days input in this generator to match your exact situation.

 Two or three follow-ups are widely accepted in professional contexts, especially in sales or job searching.
 The key is varying your tone — try Friendly first, then Assertive if you still get no reply — and always give the recipient an easy way to respond.

 A Professional tone is neutral and courteous, suitable for most first follow-ups.
-Assertive is more direct — it names the specific ask and sets a soft deadline, making it better for a second or third attempt when a polite nudge hasn't worked.
+Assertive is more direct — it names the specific ask and sets a soft deadline, making it better for a second or third attempt when a polite nudge has not worked.

 You might also like